-The narrow streets of the old town in Dole, clustered around the Collegiale Notre Dame de Dole (the church), contains many attractive houses dating from the middle ages onwards, and numerous shops and cafes, and it is a pleasant town to explore.
+The narrow streets of the old town in Dole, clustered around the Collegiale Notre Dame de Dole, contain many attractive houses dating from the middle ages onwards, and numerous shops and cafes, and it is a pleasant town to explore.

-To the east of Dole there is a very large mixed deciduous forest, mostly oak, called the Chaux Forest, which has a wide range of walking and picnic possibilities.
+To the east of Dole there is a very large mixed deciduous forest, mostly oak, called the Chaux Forest, where you will find a wide range of walking and picnic possibilities.